joshfactorial/A3_on_storms_collaborate/README.md

 I updated the calculate hours function I resorted to datetime because it was taking too long to try to do manually.
 I can work on the hpythosis test next.
 I think I understand what needs to be done there.-Josh 2am.

+nvmd, I see you got that one. sorry, I got lost in the  weeds calculating hours.
+It looks like there is one function remaining?
+I can take care of that. -Josh 2am